michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 use_s3: TRUE
 ```

-The above configuration is for running the forecasts for 30 days starting May 01, 2022 and `sim_name: tutorial_<yourname>` customizes that for you and enables you to check on the results later.
+The above configuration is for running the forecasts for 30 days starting June 01, 2022 and `sim_name: tutorial_<yourname>` customizes that for you and enables you to check on the results later.
 Since it is cold starting with no forecast history (`restart_file: .na`), the forecast outputs and results for the first few days, let's say 5 days, are not accurate and should be ignored.

 # Activity 4: creating and submitting JSON configuration file
-Below is the template of JSON file.
+With your code repository set up and YAML configuration file created as per activity 3, the next step is to create a JSON file that is used to provide the necessary information for the retroactive batch run.
+Here is the template of the JSON file for a retroactive run:
 ```json
 {
   "forecast_code": "https://github.com/Yun-Jung/LAKE-forecast-code",